Singapore Botanic Garden

 UNESCO’s World Heritage

-The history behind Singapore Botanical Garden dated back during Sir Stamford Raffles’ era.
-During that day, Singapore Botanical Garden acted as the evaluator of cultivation crops such as fruits, vegetables, spices to support the economic importance and was set up by Sir Raffles himself.
-After a while, Singapore Botanical Garden was granted 32 hectares of land in Tanglin and functions as a pleasure park.
+The history behind Singapore Botanic Garden dated back during Sir Stamford Raffles’ era.
+During that day, Singapore Botanic Garden acted as the evaluator of cultivation crops such as fruits, vegetables, spices to support the economic importance and was set up by Sir Raffles himself.
+After a while, Singapore Botanic Garden was granted 32 hectares of land in Tanglin and functions as a pleasure park.
 The concept was taken from an English style garden by Lawrence Niven and the current design is based mostly on his concept before being taken over by the government.

 Nowadays, there are a lot of activities that you can do with your families and friends like jogging, picnic, lunch, photo hunting, and even you can do a pre-wedding photoshoot here.
 The combination of historic trees, plantings, stunning garden design, and historical remains shows the importance of history behind this beloved garden.
 After being revitalized many times, Singapore Botanical Garden currently can be divided into 3 major areas: Tanglin Core, Central Core, and Bukit Timah Core.
 Each zone is made of a huge area and each has its own unique features.
 Tanglin Core offers its guests enchanting views of Swan Lake, Sundial Garden, Bonsai Garden, and The Bandstand.